sofiayem/rtd-doc-tests/docs/source/basics.rst

 The Big Picture
 ---------------

-Every enterprise (actor), however big and reliable, is having a hard time:
+When automating complex business relations with counterparties and consumers, every enterprise (actor), however big and reliable, is having a hard time:

-* convincing its counterparties that they (the actor) should hold a centralized database and define the rules of processing;
+* convincing the counterparties that they (the actor) should hold a centralized database and define the rules of processing;
 * maintaining a centralized database and being responsible for all business processes and their automation.

 These pains go away with a blockchain or, more strictly, DLT: it effectively shifts away those responsibilities from one single actor to a decentralized setup while ensuring the consistency and behavior of both the infrastructure and all actors involved, trusted or malicious.
 The problem with most DLTs is that they do not keep the needs of enterprises in mind from the very beginning.
 Conversely, Insolar's goal is to make blockchain easy-to-use for any enterprise, big or small.